-Universities and four-year colleges now have a new fee model option that provides access to all licensed JSTOR archival journals and primary sources content in a single collection.
+Universities and four-year colleges have an archive fee model option that provides access to all licensed JSTOR archival journals and primary sources content in a single collection.

 Aligned to community feedback and our mission